crossbrowsertesting/selenium-capybara/readme.md

 ## Local Connection

 If you need to test a local site, you can use our [local connection](https://help.crossbrowsertesting.com/local-connection/general/local-tunnel-overview/) to allow our devices to access it.
-You can start a tunnel manually using one of the methods in that link, or you can use the code below to automatically start the tunnel.
+You can start a local connection manually using one of the methods in that link, or you can use the code below to automatically start the local connection tunnel.

 In the same directory as your env.rb file, let's create a new file called tunnel.rb.
 Copy the following code into that file: